amgarton47/CS62data-structures/CompressedTable/project/README.md

 ### `CurDoublyLinkedList`

-`CurDoublyLinkedList` (short for 'extends the `DoublyLinkedList` class that you implemented.
+`CurDoublyLinkedList` (short for 'extends the `DoublyLinkedList` class to include a current pointer).
 Think carefully about what it means for one class to extend another.
-The `CurDoublyLinkedList` class should support all of the old methods of the `List` interface.
-In addition the new class should support the following methods:
+The `CurDoublyLinkedList` class should support all of the old methods.
+In addition, the new class should support the following methods:

 * `first()`, `last()`,